 The line of Faulkner citizens erupted in cheers as their bombardment succeeded.
 They could take pride in the fact that they repelled so many through their own hands, despite the disadvantage on their side.

 They were not soldiers trained for war.
 They were merchants, craftsmen, artisans, miners, and bakers – all who had taken up arms to defend their beloved domain.
 By the request of their lord, they had gathered up the powders storied in their workplaces and brought them for munition against the invaders.

 Heaving them forward and creating a thick cloud of dust, it would only be a matter of time before the flames behind them set it off.
-Though they didn’t have the manpower to fight directly against an army, that didn’t mean there were no other means to fight back.
+Though they didn’t have the manpower to fight directly against an army, that didn’t mean there were no other means to prevail.

 Viscountess Faulkner had given them a place for their talents to flourish.
-The Faulkner trading company was a bastion of promising new ideas and ingenuity.
+The Faulkner Trading Company was a bastion of promising new ideas and ingenuity.
 As the ones contributing to that flow of advancement, they couldn’t let others brazenly come in and trample on their efforts.
 In their minds, technology would soon outgrow the might of the individual soldier.
-The magic barrier had been proof of that change, and no one would stand idly and let others tell them otherwise.
+The magic barrier had been proof of that change, and no one would stand idly by and let others tell them otherwise.

 Eryn, Pietro, and Roderick retreated back into the barrier.
 All who saw them could tell that they were having a rough time of their own.
 The weariness of battle decorated their bodies, and they were heaving from exhaustion.
 Likely, their mana reserves had been greatly spent.

 For that reason, Eryn’s side started sounding the signal for retreat.
+Her team of knights passed her a recovery potion, which she chugged quickly, and prayed for her safety.
 Eryn herself was determined to hold them off with the last of her magic to give them time to reposition.
 That was the very least she could do as the Lord of her people.